Business Idea Competition

 View a map and get directions.

-Join us for Saint Mary's College 2015 Business Idea Competition on Thursday, March 5, 2015 from 5:30 - 9 p.m. at the Soda Center.
-Selected presenters will have an opportunity to work with industry expert coaches and further develop their idea and pitch before the competition.
-The objective of this Business Idea Competition is to help School of Economics and Business Administration students and alumni refine their ideas to get to the stage where they can actually present to investors.
+Join us for Saint Mary's College 2016 Business Idea Competition on Thursday, March 3, 2016 from 5:15 - 9 p.m. at the Soda Center.
+Finalists will have an opportunity to work with coaches, seasoned entrepreneurs, and industry experts, and further develop their ideas and pitches before the competition.
+The objective of this Business Idea Competition is to help participants refine their ideas to get to the stage where they can actually present to investors.

-- Interested applicants are required to submit an application and to Professor Berna Aksu by Sunday, February 22.
+- Interested applicants are required to submit an application to Professor Berna Aksu by Monday, February 15.
 Only interested in watching?
 Just RSVP here!

-- Eight presenters will be selected and announced on Tuesday, February 24.
+- Eight presenters will be selected as finalists and announced on Friday, February 19.

-- Selected presenters were required to attend at least one of coaching workshop on the Rheem Campus on Friday, February 27 from 9 a.m. to 4 p.m or Sunday, March 1 from 9 a.m. to 1 p.m.
+- Finalists are required to attend at least one, preferably both, coaching workshops on the Rheem Campus on Friday, February 26 from 9 a.m. to 4 p.m. and/or Sunday, February 28 from 9 a.m. to 1 p.m.
 (PowerPoint draft required for coaching session.)
-If you have questions regarding this requirement please contact Professor Berna Aksu.
+If you have questions regarding this requirement please contact Professor Aksu.

-- Presenters will pitch their ideas at the competition and may use three PowerPoint slides as visual aides.
+- Finalists will pitch their ideas at the competition and may use three PowerPoint slides as visual aids.

-- Presenters will receive feedback from a panel of Keiretsu Forum investors and partners.
-(Note: you don't have to be funded, in revenue, or even be incorporated - this is a great opportunity for even early stage business ideas.
-The application form will guide you through the relevant aspects of your idea.)
+- Presenters will receive feedback and votes from a panel of Keiretsu Forum investors and partners.
+(Note: This is a great opportunity for even early stage business ideas; you don't have to be funded, in revenue, or even be incorporated.
+The application form will guide you and help you think through the relevant aspects of your idea.)

 This is a business casual event.
 Please come in appropriate attire.